 Businesses looking for interns contact the School of Business Administration regularly.
-These job openings are then managed by Career Services office, the professional development experts on campus.
+These job openings are then managed by Career Center office, the professional development experts on campus.

 There are many resources available to business students wishing to find an internship including:

 - faculty advisors and the many connections they have